AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ```
 COPY sample.war /usr/local/apache-tomcat-9.0.4/webapps/sample.war
 ```
+2. Change the password in the tomcat-users.xml
-2. Run these in your directory
+3. Run these in your directory
 ```
 docker build -t apachetomcatazure .
 docker login